 You can experience the versatility of writing for yourself with our free online Wellbeing at Work Writing Toolkit.

 Choose an activity that interests you and allow yourself to be guided through the process of writing.
-No writing experience is necessary.
+No creative writing experience is necessary.
 All you need is a willingness to have a go!

 “…the writing tasks for decluttering the mind and exploring positive/negative thoughts helped me rationalise my thoughts and feel more at ease!”